openslice/io.openslice.main/doc/architecture/osom.md

 2. The Services(TMF638 model) are assigned to the Order O1 In supportService List
 3. Each OrderItem OI1 is related to one serviceSpecification
 4. Each ServiceSpecification has also related serviceSpecRelationships
-5. So if we receive an order O1 for a ServiceSpec A which relates to 3 specs(2 CFS, 1 RFS) we do the following:
+5. So if we receive an order O1 for a ServiceSpec A which relates to (a bundle of) 3 specs(2 CFS, 1 RFS) we do the following:
 	1. Create a Service S_A(TMF638 model) for ServiceSpec A for Order O1
 	2. We create also 3 Services S_C1, S_C2 and S_R1 equivalent to the serviceSpecRelationships (2 CFS, 1 RFS)
-	3. At this point the order will have 3 supportingServices  refs(S_A, S_C1, S_C2) and 1 supportingResource(S_R1)
+	3. At this point the order will have 1 Local Service Orchestration Process(S_A),  2 supportingServices  refs(S_C1, S_C2) and 1 supportingResource(S_R1)
 	4. The 3 supportingServices and 1 supportingResource correspond to total 4 Services in ServiceInventory
 	5. Service S_A will have:
-		1. startMode 5: Any of Manually or Automatically by the managed environment
+		1. startMode 1: Automatically by the managed environment
-		2. State: RESERVED
+		2. State: RESERVED and the Lifecycle will be handled by OSOM
 	6. Services S_C1 and S_C2 we decide that cannot be orchestrated then they have
 		1. startMode: 3: Manually by the Provider of the Service
-		2. State: RESERVED
+		2. State: RESERVED and the Lifecycle will be handled by OSOM
+		3. If the CFS is a bundle spec it is further recursively orchestrated
 	7. Service S_R1 will have
 		1. startMode 1: Automatically by the managed environment.
 		2. State: RESERVED
+		3. IF The Service has the characteristic CharacteristicByName( "NSDID") it will be further processed by the NFVO

 There will be two instances of task "User Task Manual Complete Service" each for Services S_C1 and S_C2.
 The task is Transient for now.
 It displays only the services that are not automated!